InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/agile-innersource-dojo.md

 ## Patlet

-An Agile InnerSource Dojo is a community of practice where participants collaboratively create, share and refine content, tools and practices using InnerSource methodologies.
+An Agile InnerSource Dojo is a community of practice where participants collaboratively create, share and refine content, tools and practices using Agile and InnerSource methodologies.
 This fosters a culture of continuous learning, innovation and collective improvement.
 It can be applied to various domains such as Agile / DevOps / DevSecOps practices, InnerSource methodologies, Systems Thinking exploration and or Mindset transformation.

 ## Problem